 dispatching appropriate units and coordinating response of emergency personnel

 There are many satisfying and rewarding aspects of the position, as dispatchers make significant contributions to the safety and welfare of our citizens and police officers.

 The recruitment process begins by completing an online application – available on the city’s jobs page when positions are open.

 Those who meet minimum qualifications may be invited to complete the CritiCall pre-employment test that measures computer related multi-tasking abilities.

-  The computerized CritiCall pre-employment test used by the Scottsdale Police Department measures underlying skills and abilities a person needs to possess prior to any training they might receive if they are hired as a police dispatcher, including the ability to effectively navigate and use a computer.
-Because of this, a test taker does not need to possess any specialized dispatcher knowledge or training to be able to read, understand, or answer the test items.
+The computerized CritiCall pre-employment test used by the Scottsdale Police Department measures underlying skills and abilities a person needs to possess to be successful as a police communications dispatcher.
+A test taker does not need to possess any specialized dispatcher knowledge or training to take the test.

-  Applicants have one hour and 40 minutes to complete the test.
+Applicants have 1 hour and 40 minutes to complete the test.
 Each section has a test limit.
-The time limits range between 4-28 minutes.
+View the CritiCall Test Module Descriptions.

 The City of Scottsdale is an Equal Opportunity Employer